3-Day Family Vacation

 Your guide to three days of fun

 Coming to Houston with the brood?
 There's one thing for certain: you won't be bored!
 H-Town is jam-packed with exciting things to see and do year-round.
-We've put together a three-day adventure itinerary, plus full-day activity options, family-friendly hotels and restaurants and much more to help you plan your trip.
+We've put together a three-day adventure itinerary, plus full-day activity options, family-friendly hotels and restaurants, and much more to help you plan your trip.
 Of course, you should mix and match activities to suit your family's tastes.
-And if you have a specific question about your trip, you can always contact our concierge service, Ask Veronica.
+And if you have a specific question about your trip, you can always check out our FAQ.
 Happy vacationing!

-Don't miss out on excluisve savings for family fun with these Houston experiences and deals.
+Don't miss out on exclusive savings for family fun with these Houston experiences and deals.

 MORNING: check out the Houston Zoo, the place Parent’s Magazine recently named one of the “10 Best Zoos” in the nation.
 Set in a 55-acre lush tropical landscape, the Houston Zoo is home to more than 4,500 exotic animals representing more than 800 species.